Sabers-coworker/Project-Odin/README.md

 # The Odin Project
-All assignments and projects catered for The Odin Project
+All assignments catered for The Odin Project